 Here are my top places to visit:

-The Martha Brae river
+Martha Brae River

 If i had to sum up glistening waters in one word, that would have to be MAGICAL.
-There are only 3 locations world wide where the warm waters of the fresh water river flows into s shallow lagoon of colder sea water allowing the luminous micro organisms to thrive.
-(I took pictures but unfortunately it is almost impossible to capture it) There is also bar where you can chill out and grab a drink before heading off for your boat ride.
+There are only 3 locations world wide where the warm waters of the fresh water river flows into a shallow lagoon of colder sea water allowing the luminous micro organisms to thrive.
+(I took pictures but unfortunately it is almost impossible to capture it) There is also bar where you can chill out and grab a drink before heading off for your night boat ride.